mehulagg/gitlab/doc/architecture/blueprints/database_scaling/size-limits.md

 ## Examples

-Most priminently, the `ci_builds` table is 1.5 TB in size as of June 2021 and has 31 indexes associated with it which sum up to 1 TB in size.
+Most prominently, the `ci_builds` table is 1.5 TB in size as of June 2021 and has 31 indexes associated with it which sum up to 1 TB in size.
 The overall on-disk size for this table is 2.5 TB.
 Currently, this grows at 300 GB per month.
 By the end of the year, this is thought to be close to 5 TB if we don't take measures against.

 The following examples show that very large tables often constitute the root cause of incidents on GitLab.com.